elfcorreia/gameport/README.md

 ### The memory layout of a framebuffer

+In this library, the memory is up to you.
 The memory layout of an `framebuffer` should be one of:

 - a pointer to a unidimensional array: `int framebuffer[width*height];`
 - a pointer to a bidimensional array: `int framebuffer[width][height];`